Health facilities at the Coffs Harbour campus

 Clinical sciences laboratory

-The Yarning and Healing Circle is a flexible learning and meeting place where students and teachers can hold external sessions.
+This is the first Yarning and Healing Circle on an educational campus.
+It is a flexible learning and meeting place where students and teachers can hold external sessions.
 It is also a place where people in the community can gather and sit down together for a shared purpose.

 Our psychological science graduates consistently rank Southern Cross University as #1 in Australia for overall quality of education experience, student support and learning resources (Good Universities Guide 2017, 2018, 2019, 2020).